gongvic000/automated_activism_emails/README.md

-# Activism Mailbot
+# Activism Emails

 In light of recent events, I have created this Python script to send emails to a list of 542 elected US officials.

 The script sends a **unique message to each lawmaker** by varying sentence structures and switching out nouns, verbs, adverbs, and adjectives with synonyms.
-Each email is constructed to roughly follow the template from [nomoreracistcops.github.io](https://nomoreracistcops.github.io/).
-Please report bugs to alandgton@gmail.com!

 **This script only works for gmail accounts.**

 NOTE: there is a per-minute limit on SMTP messages sent via google's servers. to appease our corporate overlords, i've decreased the speed of our operations.

-If you're going to use this tool in one of your projects, I'm hoping that you'll have enough self-respect to give credit where it is due. **Please do not monetize this script.** Thanks!!

 ## Setup
 1. Download the source code